 Is Lp(a) the Best Kept Secret in Heart Disease?

-Doctors rarely test for Lp(a), even though 1 out of 5 people have high levels.
+Doctors rarely tested for Lp(a), even though 1 out of 5 people have high levels.
 Statins raise Lp(a) but a low-carb diet may lower this key risk factor a bit.
 There is some relatively new data to suggest that aspirin might be helpful for people with high Lp(a) levels.
 You can read more about that research at this link.
 No one should ever take aspirin regularly without medical supervision.

-What Can People Do To Reduce the Risk of Heart Disease and Stroke?
+What Can People Do to Reduce the Risk of Heart Disease and Stroke?

 There are a great many factors that contribute to heart disease in addition to LDL-cholesterol.
 In our eGuide to Cholesterol Control & Heart Health we list 26 possible risk factors that can contribute to heart attacks and strokes.
 When is the last time your cardiologist asked about depression, anger, stress or anxiety?
 They can all contribute.

 What about infection?
 Periodontitis (gum disease) can be a contributing factor.
 So can other infectious diseases.
 You can read more about the connection between pathogens and heart attacks and strokes at this link.
+Very few cardiologists have examined the connection between infection and chronic inflammation, yet we think it is important.

 The Infection Factor: Rethinking Heart Disease and Dementia